top of page

 Mint 'N More Foundation is passionate about connecting eaters to growers and increasing access to nutrient dense whole food diets.
 Too many in our community are facing rising food costs, food insecurity, and a lack of access to fresh produce.
 At the same time, we’re seeing a decline in traditional gardening knowledge, lost connections to nature and a growing desire for meaningful connection with our food sources and our neighbors.
 Our community garden is designed to meet these challenges head-on—with dirt under our nails and neighbors by our side.

-Scroll on to see why we are building a community garden and how it will operate.
+Scroll on to see why we are building a community garden, how it will operate and see the full resource list including garden applications.

 IMG_2709.jpeg